pydata/xarray/doc/user-guide/io.rst

 Scaling and type conversions ............................

-These encoding options work on any version of the netCDF file format:
+These encoding options (based on `CF Conventions on packed data`_) work on any version of the netCDF file format:

 - ``dtype``: Any valid NumPy dtype or string convertible to a dtype, e.g., ``'int16'`` or ``'float32'``.
 This controls the type of the data written on disk.